zcfs/Meteor-power-queue/internal.api.md

 <u><b>Arguments</b></u>

 * __value__ *{any}*
-  The value to add to the queue
+  The item to add to the queue

 -